AlexRogalskiy/sample-apps/hello-world/README.txt

 Deploying locally on Mac
 ===========================

-If you are using Mac OS, the application URL consisting of localhost:<port>
-may not respond because of a known issue in Docker for Mac [1].
-Note that CloudARK does not internally implement this workaround.
-As a result cld server will wait for your application to become responsive and will eventually timeout.

-You can get around this issue by using the IP address of the VM which is created by Docker for Mac.
-You can curl application url as shown below:
+In our testing On Mac (with Docker version 17.06.0-ce, build 02c1d87) we observed that CloudARK times out while pinging to check if application is up even after application container has started successfully.
+So CloudARK will mark the deployment as failed.
+If such a situation happens, try using IP address of the VM which is created by Docker-for-Mac to access the application URL.
+For instance,

 curl http://192.168.99.100:<port>/

 You can find out IP of VM by executing following command: docker-machine ip default

+We have an open issue (https://github.com/cloud-ark/cloudark/issues/146) to address this bug.

 =====================